Why Investors Seek Real Estate During Periods of Inflation

 Inflation isn't something anyone was prepared for at the levels we're experiencing.
 Consumer prices have been hit hard, but investors are hit the hardest.
 If you don't know where to invest your money, you could have a much lower gain than you anticipated when you first invested.

 This is why investors seek real estate during periods of inflation.
-It keeps the pace with inflation, you can raise rents when necessary, mortgage rates continue to be affordable, and property income can provide a steady cash flow.
+It keeps the pace with inflation, you can raise rents when necessary, mortgage rates continue to be affordable, and property income can provide a steady cash flow.in

 What Is Inflation